KILTprotocol/docs/docs/concepts/02_Credentials/03_claiming.md

 id: claiming
 title: Claiming
 ---
-There are three actors in the KILT workflow: Claimers, Attesters and Verifiers.

-As KILT is an open system, any entity can make a claim about anything.
-Therefore, as in the real world, a claim only has value if the verifier trusts the attester.
+As KILT is an open system, any entity can make a claim about themselves.
+A claim (as in the real world) can only be trusted, if another trusted entity (we call them Attesters) confirms this claim.
+A Verifier therefore trusts specific Attesters, who attest Claims from Claimers.

 In KILT, claims are based on claim types (CTypes).
 A claimer can either create a new CType or, when KILT is established and standard CTypes are available, may use an existing CType when creating their claim.